-Sequencing and molecular analysis revenue of \$0.5 million was limited to primarily what could be recognized on a cash basis given the uncertainty over reimbursement for a substantial majority of the GPS profiles delivered in the quarter.
+Sequencing and molecular analysis revenue increased from \$122 thousand to \$2.0 million for the nine months ended September 30, 2016 and September 30, 2017, respectively.
+Currently, we recognize revenue from clients with executed contracts, from signed single case agreements, from pending EOB payments, and from clients without a contractual agreement where we recognize revenue on a cash basis given the uncertainty over reimbursement.
 As the Company gains additional insurance coverage and reimbursement experience, we expect to be able to reduce the portion of GPS revenue which is recognized on a cash basis.